theswerd/bs/README.md

 1. You should probably just use just

 2. I think the simplicity of this makes it work for my use cases better.
-Its not a whole config language and thats kinda the point.
+Its not a whole config language and thats the point.

 ## Author